jakshi/references-devops/software.md

 * Ethr is a cross platform network performance measurement tool: https://github.com/microsoft/ethr

+# Monitoring

+* EaseProbe is a simple, standalone, and lightWeight tool that can do health/status checking, written in Go: https://github.com/megaease/easeprobe

 # Utils

 * `alias cat=bat` A cat(1) clone with syntax highlighting and Git integration: https://github.com/sharkdp/bat